rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 - Local business / professional service
 - Service
-- Reviews (only if they follow platform guidelines)

 ## Off-Page SEO

-Off-page SEO is about building trust signals that Google can see.
-For local results, the biggest levers are usually:

 Off-page SEO is about showing Google that your business is real and trusted.

 - Google Business Profile
-- Reviews
 - Citations (directory listings)
 - Local links (backlinks)

 ### 1) Google Business Profile (GBP)

-Your Google Business Profile is often the first thing customers see.
+Your Google Business Profile is the first thing customers see.

 Focus on: